-The Tobacco Control Research Group (TCRG) was started by Professor Anna Gilmore in 2011.
-It has achieved real impact, particularly on tobacco policy in the UK and globally, thanks to its excellent research publications and the Tobacco Tactics website.
+The Tobacco Control Research Group (TCRG), started by Professor Anna Gilmore, has achieved real impact, particularly on tobacco policy in the UK and globally, thanks to its excellent research publications and the Tobacco Tactics website.

 The commercial sector and its impacts on health